Firbank School Board

 Wayne started his career in the Royal Australian Navy where he specialised in Navigation.
 He was posted on exchange to the US Naval Academy where he was awarded a Commendation by the Secretary of the US Navy and graduated with distinction.
 He transitioned into the corporate sector and spent ten years in consulting and advisory roles working with Telstra, Tabcorp and ANZ.
 Wayne holds a Bachelor of Science Degree (University of NSW); a Graduate Diploma of Strategic Studies, Graduate Diploma in Applied Science; and a Masters of Business (Charles Sturt University).
 Wayne and his wife, Rosie, have three daughters who attend Firbank.

-Jo sings with the 40 Choral Scholars from Firbank Grammar School and Brighton Grammar School as part of St Andrews Choir and has been a key member of this group for the past 6 years providing support to the students who are part of the School choral scholarship program.
-Jo’s daughter Georgina was Music Captain at Firbank in 2016 and she also has a son, Charlie, who is in Year 11 at Brighton Grammar School.
+Jo sings with the 40 Choral Scholars from Firbank Grammar School and Brighton Grammar School as part of St Andrews Choir and has been a key member of this group for the past 8 years providing support to the students who are part of the School choral scholarship program.
+Jo’s daughter Georgina was Music Captain at Firbank in 2016 and she also has a son, Charlie, who is graduated from Brighton Grammar School in 2018.

 Jo is particularly passionate about developing, encouraging and empowering young women through their senior school years and into the work place.